Bowl of Ukranian Borshch

 Do Ahead: - (5+ hrs - 45 min work)

 1. Make the BEEF STOCK and cook the BEEF.
-Let it cool completely for neat and easy slicing.
+Let the Beef cool completely for neat and easy slicing.
 Cooling in the broth is best, if you have time.
+Strain the Stock and defat with your gravy separator.

-1. Slice the COOKED BEEF into medium bite size pieces.
+2. Slice 5 ounces of the COOKED BEEF into medium bite size pieces.
 Cut the HAM into similar size pieces and mix with beef.

-4. Peel POTATOES and cut into large bite size pieces.
-Put in the pot with the stock and bring to a simmer.
+5. Peel POTATOES and cut into large bite size pieces.
+Put in the Stew Pot with the Stock and bring to a simmer until tender.

-6. Char the BELL PEPPER black with your propane torch and rub off the skin under running water.
+2. Char the BELL PEPPER black with your Kitchen Torch and rub off the skin under running water.
 Cut into strips about 1/4" wide by 1" long.
 Add to Onion Mix.

-8. In a 3 quart sauté pan or a wok heat 2 T Butter and fry Onion mix stirring over moderate heat until onions are translucent, then stir in Cabbage.
+4. In a 3 quart sauté pan or a wok heat 2 T Butter and fry Onion mix, stirring over moderate heat until Onions are translucent, then stir in Cabbage.
 Continue to fry stirring until cabbage is softened and coated with oil.
-Stir in Tomato Paste, then add all to the stock pot.
+Stir in Tomato Paste, then add all to the Stew Pot.

-9. Add Beets and Lemon Juice to the pot.
-Chop PRUNES and add to the pot along with Diced Tomatoes (sadly, these are best from a can).
+1. Add Beets and Lemon Juice to the Stew Pot.
+Chop PRUNES and add to the pot along with Diced Tomatoes (sadly, these are best from a can - include the juice).
 Season to taste with Salt and Pepper.
 Simmer for another 10 minutes or so.

-10. Chop GARLIC small, chop DILL and PARSLEY medium, and add to the pot along with the Cooked Beef and Ham.
-Add water to get the degree of soupiness you want.
+2. Crush GARLIC and chop small.
+Chop DILL and PARSLEY medium.
+Add all to the Stew Pot along with the Cooked Beef and Ham.
+Add Water or Stock to get the degree of soupiness you want.
 Bring to a boil and simmer another 5 minutes.

-12. Bring back to a simmer, check seasoning and serve hot.
+4. Bring back to a simmer, check seasoning and serve hot.
 Serve Sour Cream on the side to be added by individual diners as they see fit.
-Do not stir sour cream into the pot - it turns the soup a brilliant fluorescent pink many find quite unappetizing (but Filipinos like that color).
+Do not stir sour cream into the pot - it turns the soup a brilliant fluorescent pink which some find quite offputing (but Filipinos love that color).

 NOTES: